AviatrixSystems/avxlabs-docs/ace_pro/docs/lab8.md

 Now it's time to establish the attachment!

-Go to **CoPilot > Cloud Fabric > Hybrid Cloud > Edge Gateways** and click on the `"Manage Gateway Attachment"` button, on the right-hand side of the screen.
+Go to **CoPilot > Cloud Fabric > Hybrid Cloud > Edge Gateways** and click on the `"Manage Gateway Attachments"` button, on the right-hand side of the screen.

 ```{figure} images/lab8-edge9.png
 ---